matham/tree-config/README.rst

     from tree_config.doc_gen import create_doc_listener, write_config_props_rst

-the exact path added to ``sys.path`` depends on where the code is, or if it's a python package, that is not needed because it's already installed.
+the exact path added to ``sys.path`` depends on where the code is, or if it's a python package that is not needed because it's already installed.

 We also need to add ``'sphinx.ext.autodoc'`` to the list of extensions.
 Finally, at the end of ``conf.py`` add: